-At the end of the semester, each student will write a short research paper to include a logistic regression with multiple independent variables, predicted probabilities, and data visualization.
+At the end of the semester, each student will use a provided dataset to write a short research paper including a logistic regression with multiple independent variables, predicted probabilities, and data visualization.
 This project will begin with a research proposal meant to aid you in selecting the right kind of DV, and appropriate IVs.
 We will also have an Operationalization Workshop in class to discuss how to recode your chosen variables and plan out the predicted probabilities and visualizations to use in the final paper.
 This research project includes three total assignments: a research proposal, a predicted probabilities plan, and the final research paper.